ImBradders/SpotifyDistributedSystem/Servers/Multi-UseServer/MessageProtocols.md

 Removes a song from the client's current queue.
 If the song cannot be found within the queue, "ERROR : not found" shall be returned instead.

+### Retrieve List of Songs

+SONGLIST | SONGS : [a song title] + more

+Gets the full song list and sends this to the client.
+SONGS is followed by the first returned song and then further messages in the same format will be sent until the end of the list of songs is complete.
+Can also return "ERROR:No songs" if there are no songs in the system.

 ## Login Server

+### Disconnect

+DISCONNECT | DISCONNECT

+This message allows the client to disconnect safely from the login server.

 ### Create Account